FabioAntunes/rxjs-brownbag-slides/README.md

 # RxJS slides
-This are the slide for the yld brownbag
+These are the slides for the yld brownbag

 ## Running